Colorizable Product Preparation Guide

 - What is colorizable:

-- all kinds of paths with solid color (Note: in groups the first (lowest) object with fill will be used as a source.
+- All kinds of paths with solid color (Note: in groups the first (lowest) object with fill will be used as a source.
 This fill will be applied to all objects inside the group).

 - What can not be colorizable in Illustrator: